 ICHRAs may only reimburse eligible medical expenses as defined under Section 213(d) of the Internal Revenue Code.
 Employers or administrators must substantiate all expenses to maintain the plan’s tax-advantaged status.
 Additionally, ICHRAs require confirmation that participants and their covered dependents are enrolled in individual health insurance or Medicare during the period of reimbursement.

-Requirements for Substantiating Expenses:
+Requirements for Substantiating Expenses

 - Documentation: Participants must provide sufficient evidence to confirm that: